nitad54448/yappari-5-1/README.md

 __Nita DRAGOE__, Université Paris-Saclay, ICMMO/SP2M, 91400 Orsay, France

 ### Changes ###
-  -  August 2nd, 2023 : added the possibility to read HDF5 data files
+  -  August 2nd, 2023 : read impedance data from HDF5 data files
   -  August 1st, 2023 : added an indication of the fitting progress
   -  July 31, 2023 : increased he number of iterations to 10000 and decreased the limit step erased an error that appeared when plotting more than 20 datasets